kuldeep0143/WhiteBoard/README.md

+# 🎨 WhiteBoard Application 🚀

+I'm thrilled to share a project I've been working on that combines my passion for coding with my love for creativity - a Real-Time Whiteboard! 🖌️

-Tech Stack used:
+Tech Stack:-

---> HTML
+HTML

---> CSS
+CSS

---> JavaScript
+JavaScript

--->Express.js for backend
+Express.js for backend

---> socket.io

-Key Features This real-time whiteboard provides the user with following features:
+Socket.io
+Key Features:

---> Draw using pencil (3 different colors, scale the pencil size)

---> Erase the drawn area using eraser(scale the eraser size)
+🖍️ Draw using pencil (3 different colors, scale the pencil size) 🧽 Erase the drawn area using an eraser (scale the eraser size) 📌 Include sticky notes (add multiple notes, move them around, minimize, and close) 🖼️ Upload images or gifs (add multiple files, move them around, close) 📥 Download your masterpiece

---> Include a sticky note to make notes (feature to add multiple sticky notes, move sticky note around the drawing area, minimize and close the sticky note)

---> Upload an image or gif (feature to add multiple files,feature to move the file, close the file)

---> Download the drawing part on the user screen

---> Redo or undo the drawing content changes.
+↩️ Undo or redo changes

---> Zoom in or zoom out the drawing content.
+🔍 Zoom in or out

---> Real-time virtual environment for drawing and erasing.

---> Run on your local machine
+🌐 Real-time collaboration

+This project is designed to provide a dynamic and collaborative virtual environment for drawing and creative expression.
+Plus, it runs smoothly on your local machine, making it accessible and convenient for all!

+I'm excited to share this project with the community and would love your feedback.